nautobot/nautobot-app-firewall-models/docs/models.md

 Child objects associated to their parents via many-to-many relationship can be deleted only once the parent object is gone.
 This prevents accidental changes to firewall policies.

 For example, this would apply to an IP Address object used in an Address Object, which in turn is one of the descendants of a Policy object.
-That IP Address could NOT be deleted until of the below happened:
+That IP Address could NOT be deleted until one of the below happened:

-* The relationships between IP Address and the Address Object is removed
+* The relationship between IP Address and the Address Object is removed
 * The Address Object is deleted

 To reiterate, this acts as a protection mechanism to prevent unintentional object deletions.